-- Instruction necessary to educate individuals to become skilled, caring health are practitioners who value lifelong learning.
+- Instruction necessary to educate individuals to become skilled, caring health care practitioners who value lifelong learning.

 - Scholarly activity through practice-based research.

 - Positive impact on the health status of the community through service.

 In accordance with the mission of the Baptist College, educational experiences in the MLS program reflect the importance of a strong general educational foundation and include opportunities for critical thinking, use of technology, effective communication, skills, and the ability to work effectively with others.

 - Maintain a nationally accredited program in medical laboratory science.